-Program Deposit: Each Furman program requires a non-refundable deposit to demonstrate the student's commitment to participate; this deposit is credited towards total program cost for faculty-led, affiliate, or exchange program.
-Study Away deposits may be made by physical or e-check, money order, or an online payment with a credit/debit card.
+Program Deposit: Each Furman program requires a non-refundable \$500 deposit to demonstrate the student's commitment to participate; this deposit is credited towards total program cost for faculty-led, affiliate, or exchange program.
+Study Away deposits may be made by physical or e-check, money or-der, or an online payment with a credit/debit card.
 Cash is not accepted.
 Checks should be made payable to "Furman University" and include the student's name, Furman ID number, and the name and term of the program on the memo line.
 Credit/Debit card payments can be made through the link stated on the Financial Agreement.
 Please note that additional fees will apply if paying with a credit card.
-Contact the Rinker Center for Study Away & International Education or Financial Services for details.
-The financial agreement and deposit should be submitted together to the Rinker Center for Study Away & International Education.
+Consult the financial agreement for your program for details.